 - Apple’s iOS 14.5 privacy update has had an industry-wide impact on businesses that use web conversion events to optimize, target, and report using Facebook’s business tools, such as the Facebook Pixel.

 - The update will allow users to opt-out of having their activity tracked across other companies’ apps and websites.

-- 2) Prioritize the eight conversion events that are most important to your business.
+- Prioritize up to eight conversion events that are most important to your business.